 Now, imagine you open your pantry and see that you have all the right ingredients there.
 You can start cooking right away.
 And since you have done the meal prepping (more on it later) part, more time can be saved.

 The indecision of what to make and the frustration of not having enough ingredients can put you under stress.
 You may not feel it as a big tension, but small things add up.

 As a mom, you have to juggle so many things daily.
 Like, preparing food on time for the whole family, other chores like cleaning, listen to your kids’ whining and refereeing between their fighting, dealing with big emotions and complaints, the list goes on.

 All the little stressful things add up as the day progresses.
 And our goal here is to reduce the stress and overwhelm of a mom, as much as we can.
-You don’t want the stress of cooking to spill as yelling at your daughter when she acts a little mischievous.
-So when the stress level is down in one area, you are happier and calmer.

 What happens when you have a meal plan handy?